leoedin/MBGmusicSync/readme.md

 ### Installation

-To just use the plugin, download the built DLLs in the MBGmusic project.
-All 3 DLLs are needed to function.
+To just use the plugin, download the built DLLs from the "Plugin" directory.
+Place both included DLLs into the MusicBee\\Plugins directory

 ### Usage